Physics-Informed Neural Networks for Nonlinear Output Regulation: PROPOSED SOLUTION

 \section{PROPOSED SOLUTION}

-This work develops a methodology to approximate the solutions of the regulator equations \eqref{eq:regulator} building on top of the PINNs framework.
-The key idea is to decouple the solution from time: rather than learning the solutions in time as usually done with PINNs, we directly learn the steady state mappings as functions of the exosystem state $w$.
+This work develops a methodology to approximate the solutions of the regulator equations \eqref{eq:regulator} building on the PINNs framework.
+The key idea is to decouple the solution from time: rather than learning the solutions in time, as usually done with PINNs, we directly learn the steady state mappings as functions of the exosystem state $w$.
 In this formulation, $w$ is a point in a set $\mathcal{W}$ that collects all admissible exosystem states.
 In other words, $\mathcal{W}$ represents the set of possible inputs the exosystem can generate.
-This perspective removes the need for constructing a dataset which is typically costly and cumbersome. \\ To achieve this, we introduce an operator $\mathcal{N}$ that learns both mappings $\pi(w)$ and $c(w)$ defined in~\eqref{eq:regulator}.
-The operator is implemented as a neural network that, given an exosystem state $w^i$, outputs the corresponding approximate steady state mappings $\hat\pi(w^i)$ and $\hat c(w^i)$:
+This perspective removes the need to construct a dataset, which is typically costly and cumbersome.
+To achieve this, we introduce a parametrized operator $n_{\xi}$, with trainable parameters $\xi$, to approximate the two mappings $\pi(w)$ and $c(w)$ defined in~\eqref{eq:regulator}.
+The operator is implemented as a feed-forward neural network that takes as input a sampled exosystem state $w_i$ and returns the corresponding steady state approximations $\hat{\pi}(w_i)$ and $\hat{c}(w_i)$: